Paraquat Dichloride: One Sip Can Kill

 All paraquat products registered for use in the United States are Restricted Use Pesticides (RUPs), which can only be sold to and used by certified applicators (and applicators under their direct supervision).
 There are no homeowner uses and no products registered for application in residential areas.

 The fatalities resulting from paraquat products transferred into beverage containers in California prompted EPA to investigate all reported cases.
 EPA conducted an investigation of all reports of fatal and high-severity paraquat incidents.
-EPA identified 27 paraquat fatality reports to date in its Incident Data System (IDS).
+EPA identified 27 paraquat fatality reports through 2014 in its Incident Data System (IDS).
 The IDS database contains all registrant submissions of adverse health effects from pesticide products, as required by federal law (FIFRA §6(a)(2)).
 More than 80% of all identified paraquat fatality cases reported to IDS were due to ingestion of the product.

 At least eight of these 27 deaths were due to the accidental ingestion of paraquat.
 All eight of these accidental deaths involved transfer of paraquat into a beverage container.
 Several of these cases have occurred recently.
 A review of the SENSOR-Pesticides data identified additional ingestion cases, including the fatal case of an 8-year-old child who drank the paraquat out of a soda bottle.